webqit/quantum-js/README.md

 Watching your console?
 Reactivity is still intact!

+That reactivity is really happening within the Quantum script!
+It's a regular script in every way except that any peice of code thrown in is able to statically reflect changes to state in granular details!

-The idea here is: having any piece of code stay sensitive to changes without all the usual moving parts!
-Now, while that is the `<script quantum></script>` part of the page above, there are many different ways to have this form of reactivity play out.
+To define, Quantum programs are an extension to JavaScript that has any piece of code stay sensitive to changes in the most fine-grained details - and entirely with no moving parts!

+Now, while that is the `<script quantum></script>` part of the HTML page above, there are many different ways to have this form of reactivity play out.
 Examples are [just ahead](#examples).

 This project pursues a futuristic, more efficient way to write reactive applocations *today*!
 And it occupies [a new category](https://en.wikipedia.org/wiki/Reactive_programming#Imperative) in the reactivity spectrum!